 As we count down the weeks to SATs, you can follow our 6-week programme to help you make sure your child is fully prepared!

-This year, pupils in Year 6 will take their SATs during the week beginning Monday 12 May 2014.
-There are 2 English tests and 3 Maths tests.
+This year, pupils in Year 6 will take their SATs during the week beginning Monday 11 May.

 All the tests take place in the morning on the following days: